Assignment Help

 Calculate Your Sleep Need and Commit to It

 Most college-aged students need 7.5–9 hours.
 Count backwards from your required wake-up time.
 If you must be awake at 7:30 AM, your target bedtime is 10:30–11:00 PM.
 This is not negotiable for optimal performance.
-Using the Eisenhower Matrix to prioritise tasks will help you identify which academic tasks genuinely require late-night work and which are creating artificial urgency that encroaches on sleep.
-Most late-night studying is driven by procrastination, not genuine necessity — and sleep deprivation is the direct academic consequence.
+Identifying which academic tasks genuinely require late-night work and which are creating artificial urgency that encroaches on sleep is itself a high-value skill — most late-night studying is driven by procrastination, not genuine necessity.

 2